kolonatalie/frontend-practice-projects/README.md

 ## 📁 What you'll find here

-- 🪨 Rock-Paper-Scissors (+ secret lava mode!) - JavaScript
+-  Rock-Paper-Scissors (+ secret lava mode!) - JavaScript
+-  Sleep Debt Calculator - JavaScript

 *(This section will be dynamically updated as I add projects.*